 The Motion XT Sport is part of the Motion XT range which also includes bigger boxes - M, XL, XXL - the latter of which has a total of 610 litres of space but does cost £675.

 More affordable is the Sport version we're testing.
 It's priced at £375 for the box and gives you an extra 300 litres of carrying space.
-On top of that you will of course need roof bars.
+On top of that, you will, of course, need roof bars.
 We're using the Thule WingBar 959 which costs £89 plus the Thule Rapid System 775 universal railing foot which is a further £110.
 All in all that's £574.

-This is one of the suggested set-ups for the Volkswagen Tiguan we've been testing the Motion XT Sport on, but obviously this differs depending on what car you own and what roof fails (if any) are fitted.
-Fortunately there's a very easy to use tool on the Thule website which shows you what bars will fit your vehicle.
+This is one of the suggested set-ups for the Volkswagen Tiguan we've been testing the Motion XT Sport on, but obviously, this differs depending on what car you own and what roof fails (if any) are fitted.
+Fortunately, there's a very easy to use the tool on the Thule website which shows you what bars will fit your vehicle.

 The Motion XT is designed to be a more stylish roof box.
 So rather than the traditional bulbous shape, it has a sleeker profile which Thule says has been 'optimised for aerodynamics'.
 It comes in black, as tested here, or alternatively, there's a similarly glossy silver.

 Standard features include the SlideLock locking system and DualSide opening, plus if you want to carry skis (it takes up to five skis or four snowboards) you can buy an extra ski carrier adapter for £46.